WGLab/VirTect/README.md

     python VirTect.py -t 12 -1 Reads_1.fq -2 Reads_2.fq -o Test -ucsc_gene human_reference/gencode.v25.chr_patch_hapl_scaff.annotation.gtf -index human_reference/GRCh38.p12.genome -index_vir viruses_reference/viruses_757.fasta -d 200

 After the running VerTect, we will have the final viruses file *Final_continous_region.txt*, if the sample has some virus/viruses.
-The continuous distance mapping distance virus genome depends on user input lenght of reads. **Please follow  VirTect updated version, since we are working on it to parallelize VirTect for multiple samples in same time**.
+The continuous distance mapping distance virus genome depends on user input length of reads. **Please follow  VirTect updated version, since we are working on it to parallelize VirTect for multiple samples in same time**.

 ## TEST VirTect